 Photo by iStock.com/gabe9000c

-T-shirts are huge at this store with a T-shirt available in every color imaginable and all at a mere ¥680 each.
-You’ll see a range of brands here for great prices.
-You’ll see Abercrombie, Hollister, and Aeropostale, going for ¥500¥1,990 and Brooks Brothers button-down shirts starting from ¥990 and going up to around ¥1,990.
+T-shirts are a feature, too, with a T-shirt available in every color imaginable and all priced around ¥680 each.
+You’ll see a range of brands, including Abercrombie, Hollister, and Aeropostale, going for ¥500¥1,990, and Brooks Brothers button-down shirts starting from ¥990 and going up to around ¥1,990.

-You can find denim jackets for ¥300 with a vintage military-style jacket going for ¥2,990 — though you could find those types of jackets from ¥500 if you look hard enough.
-What’s great about Bingo is that everything is in excellent condition.
-You’re buying cheap for good quality here, which scores big cheapo brownie points.
+You can find denim jackets for ¥300, with a vintage military-style jacket going for ¥2,990 — though you could find those types of jackets from ¥500 if you look hard enough.
+What’s cool about Bingo is that everything is in excellent condition.

-If you’ve got some brand name clothes you’d like to sell, Ragtag is a good place to start.
-They are prettty discerning with what they’re willing to buy, again they like brand name stuff, but if you’ve got something they want they’re willing to pay a reasonable price for it.
+If you’ve got some brand-name clothes you’d like to sell, Ragtag is a good place to start.
+They are discerning about what they buy, but if you’ve got something they want they’re willing to pay a reasonable price for it.
 They also have options that allow you to post your items in for assessment, saving you the hassle of going in person (and potentially buying a bunch of stuff why you wait).
-Their website details the selling process quite well and what kind of brands they accept.
+Their website details the selling process and what kind of brands they accept.

 5. Kinji Used Clothing (Harajuku)

-Kinji Used Clothing is a place where Harajuku-style fashion is sold.
-So if you’re in to that, and want it cheap, then look no further than Kinji Used Clothing.
-It sells clothes for both men and women and boasts a really impressive and wide selection of clothes, accessories, shoes and there is even some sports clothing.
+Kinji Used Clothing is the place to go for secondhand Harajuku-style fashion.
+If you’re into that, and want it cheap, then look no further.
+Kinji sells clothes for all genders and boasts a really impressive selection of outfits, accessories and shoes — there are even some sports togs in the mix.

 secondhand shopping